tenstorrent/tt-buda/model_demos/README.md

 python cv_demos/resnet/pytorch_resnet.py
 ```

-## Hardware troubleshooting

-### Resetting an accelerator board

-If a Tenstorrent chip seems to hang and/or is producing unexpected behaviour,
-you may try a software reset of the board.

-For Grayskull: `tt-smi -tr all`

-If the software reset does not work, unfortunately you will have to power cycle
-the board.
-This usually means rebooting the host of a board.

 ## Models Support Table

 | **Model** | **Supported Hardware** <br /> GS - Grayskull <br /> WH - Wormhole |